 Are Nerf guns illegal?

 Nerf guns are not illegal, but there have been some instances where they have been confiscated by police.
 In most cases, this is because the person was brandishing the Nerf gun in a threatening manner or using it to commit a crime.
 There have also been some schools that have banned Nerf guns on their premises.

 There are inherent dangers when using Nerf guns, whether that be from darts flying into eyes or blasters that are too powerful, but these can be mitigated, if not avoided outright, by the use of protective gear and a little common sense.

-This isn’t rocket science, but kids can’t always be counted on to keep a level head while they’re having fun.
-That’s why it’s ultimately up to the parents to make sure that everyone keeps having fun.
+This isn’t rocket science, but toddler age kids can’t always be counted on to keep a level head while they’re having fun.
+That’s why it’s ultimately up to the parents need to be in control to make sure that everyone keeps having fun.